sithstalker340/SWEN-262-HTML-Editor/README.txt

 To 'Pretty Print' the tags in the buffer, click on "View" and select "Tag Layout" (or ctrl+t), and the tags will be separated into a bracket style layout with the start and end tags on separate lines and the content on the line between.

 Folder Structure:
-rel2project - main folder
+src - main folder
-source - contains the source code documents - contains design, presentation, listing, vclog, and buildlog start.bat - runs the program with necessary settings r2editor.jar - runnable jar of the program
+Documents - contains design, presentation, listing, vclog, and buildlog start.bat - runs the program with necessary settings editor.jar - runnable jar of the program